HighlandLIT normally meets in Inverness at the Glen Mhor Hotel: most meetings are also livestreamed on Zoom.

 It also encourages members and guests to meet and ask questions of published writers and poets,

-Chair: Mark Williams
+Treasurer: Mark Williams

 My seventh decade was nearing its end when a voice in my head started saying things like, “Why don’t you stop making excuses?
 Why don’t you get on with it and WRITE?
 Like everyone else, you’re MORTAL!
 Why don’t you FINISH something before you die?”